j-info/ctfsite/walkthroughs/2022-04-22-UltraTech.md

 I run an all port scan and get back the last 31331 port listed, and then run that through -sC -sV to get additional information on it.

-We can also answer the the first 4 object questions from this scan.
+We can also answer the the first 4 objective questions from this scan.

 <br>